drabjay/pypaf/README.md

 '1-2 NURSERY LANE, PENN, HIGH WYCOMBE.
 HP10 8LS'
 ```

+## Development

+After checking out the repo, run `pytest` to run the tests.

+To release a new version, update the version number in `version.py`, and then run `python -m build`, which will create a distribution archive.
+Run `python -m twine upload dist/*`, to upload the distribution archive to [pypi.org](https://pypi.org).

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/drabjay/pypaf.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.